The Legacy of Ile Ori Ogbe Egun

 • 2011 Ile Ori votes to add the name, “I-TEACH Love Institute,” to its title and announces a new organizational structure.

-• 2012 Ile Ori expands its main temple in Colorado to California, North Carolina, Detroit and New York.
+• 2012 Ile Ori expands its main temple in Colorado to California, North Carolina, Detroit, Texas and New York.

 • 2012 Iya Oyaseeke Adeloni is named Apetabi of Iyanifa Ifalade and Iya Onisangode is named Executive Advisor.